Creature comfort.

 CLINICAL PLACEMENTS

-Students require a clear Certificate of Conduct (Criminal Record Check and Vulnerability Sector Check) to be permitted into a clinical placement.
-Students with an unclear Certificate of Conduct are advised to speak with program faculty at the beginning of the program.
+Students require a clear Certificate of Conduct (Criminal Record Check) to be permitted into a clinical placement.
+Students with an unclear Certificate of Conduct are advised to contact

 For programs with competitive admissions, clinical placements are not affected by ranking in the competitive admissions process and will be determined under institutional guidelines.